Class Teachers: Mrs Gudgeon and Mrs Salthouse

 Homework is set on Friday and should be returned to school by the following Thursday.
 Spellings are included on the weekly homework sheet and spelling tests take place on Thursday.

-Children are expected to check their own book bags – these are no longer checked by an adult in school.
+Children are expected to check their own book bags (provided by school under Covid regulations) – these are no longer checked by an adult in school.

 Children may bring a named bottle of water (no larger than 500ml) to drink at school.
 They may refill the bottle if necessary, but staff are unable to take responsibility for this, or for washing the bottles.
 Water is always available in class.